 For people struggling to meet their monthly payments, they have had to be creative about ways to cut costs and save money.
 Switching their food shopping to cheaper stores is one common method, while finding ways to cut down on petrol costs (such as walking more often and using public transport) is another.
 There are countless methods used by UK citizens at the moment to save money, and each of these are being done to ensure their house is not repossessed due to an inability to pay.

-If you are struggling to meet your repayments and are considering selling your property, then you should research 2023 tips for selling your home.
+If you are struggling to meet your repayments and are considering selling your property, then you should research our tips for selling your home quickly.

 Are UK House Repossessions Recorded?